amit1jangra/Opensource-EDA----openlane-workshop/README.md

 ![image](https://user-images.githubusercontent.com/8078903/175544565-802596f3-e914-42c5-b0d6-992ba291a30f.png)

 Plugging custom LEF to openlane flow
-If a new custom cell needs to be plugged into openlane flow, include the lefs (the one extracted in Step-5) as below:
+If a new custom cell needs to be plugged into openlane flow, include the lefs (the one extracted earlier) as below:

 In the design's config.tcl file add the below line to point to the lef location which is required during spice extraction.